ngl4/ngl4/README.md

 #### Welcome to my space! 😄

 - 🔭 I’m currently working on a side project - JXT - Job Tracking App
-- 🌱 I’m currently re-learning Front-end and Full-stack Development through Exercism and FreeCodeCamp.
-Feel free to take a look at my progress [here](https://twitter.com/BCStory2).
+- 🌱 I’m currently a Frontend Engineering Fellow at Formation.
+- 💪🏼 Feel free to take a look at my daily progress [here](https://twitter.com/BCStory2).
 - 💬 Ask/Test me about any web dev related!
 - 📝 Blog Posts in Web Dev:
   - [CDS 2021: CSS, Layout, UI Workshops' Resources](https://dev.to/ngl4/css-layout-ui-2a66)